hujhax/austin-improv-wiki/Well Hung Jury.md

 Over the course of their run, they performed Austin's first improv marathon with a 27-hour-long show, and did a series of performances in unconventional places, such as a parking garage, the Capitol grounds, and a cross-city bus.

-They performed a one-off reunion show on 4/30/09 at [[The Hideout Theatre]].
+They performed a one-off "ten-year reunion" show on 4/30/09 at [[The Hideout Theatre]].

+## Media
+* [http://youtu.be/NLhCMNArKzA A video of one of their "Inter-Presidential Wrestling" shows.]
+* [http://www.flickr.com/photos/noahvoelker/sets/72157617960415800/with/3519108591/ A photoset] of the reunion show from [[Noah Voelker]].

+## More Information
+* [http://web.archive.org/web/20020802152723/http://www.wellhungjury.com/theformats.html A list of the Jury's formats.]

 [[Category/Troupes|Category:Troupes]]